dmangame/dmangame/README.md

     python main.py ai/capture.ai ai/killncapture.py -m maps/micro.py

     # Show AI debug highlighting for AIs.
     # Note: Each AI must have --hl before it to enable highlighting.
+See the Debugging section for more information.
     # In this instance, only simpleAI gets highlighting.
     python main.py --hl ai/simpleai.py ai/basepatroller.py